Family connections

 By Marg Powell, Specialist Library Technician, Metadata Services | 11 April 2015

-When one of Marks' descendants received his invitation to the opening of the Exhibition he noticed the image and he recalled the family photo, it is of Marks children - Charles, Anne and his mother, Loddie (born in September 1914).
-He has sent us a copy of the original photo held by the family, it is a great personal connection.
+When one of Marks' descendants noticed the image he recognised the family photo, of the Marks children - Charles, Anne and his mother, Loddie (born in September 1914).
+He has since donated a copy of the original photo held by the family, it is a great personal connection.

 Dr Alexander Marks, was a third-generation medical practitioner from a notable Queensland family, and one of three doctor brothers, including Ted Marks and Espie Dods, who served in the First World War.